-I took out my phone, but re-pocketed it without unlocking it.
+I took out my phone, then re-pocketed it.
 I wanted a few more uncomplicated hours before re-entering the real world.
 Turning to my right, I found that Flying Crow had vanished.
-In his stead, several bar stools down sat a Scotsman in full regalia: kilt, Bonnie Prince Charlie jacket and a fly plaid.
+In his stead, several barstools down, sat a Scotsman in full regalia: kilt, Bonnie Prince Charlie jacket and a fly plaid.
 It was predominantly red with blue stripes.

 Wow.
-Native Americans, Scotsmen and women priests in pantyhose.
+Mohawk clan members, Scotsmen, and women priests in pantyhose.
 This was quite a town.

 Joseph was looking at an order screen, and five drinks in different glasses were already lined up ready for Marta to deliver.

 My phone buzzed.
-I fought with myself.
-I turned it on.
+I checked caller i.d.
+Fought with myself.
+Answered.

-When I looked up, filled with emotions I didn’t care to have, I decided I did need another drink; fuck driving the train.
+When I looked up, filled with emotions I didn’t care to have, I decided I did need another drink; forget driving the train.

-The line of drink glasses was gone, as were Marta and Joseph.
+The line of waiting drink glasses was gone, as were Marta and Joseph.

 I checked the time.
-I’d been in Underland for fifteen minutes, 20 at the most.
+I’d been in Underland for fifteen minutes, twenty at the most.
 It was just past three.
 I had maybe forty-five minutes before I should move on.

-Marta swung through the kitchen door, and put her head down to stave off the multiple calls from the center tables.
-She stood in front of me, punching information into the point of service station, doing the No Eye Contact Tactical Maneuver.
+That was when Marta swung through the kitchen door, her head down to stave off the multiple calls from the center tables.
+She stood in front of me, punching information into the point of sale station, employing the NECTM—No Eye Contact Tactical Maneuver.

 “Could he be in the restroom?”